 Lighting in one workstation may be appropriate, but for another workstation, that same lighting may be potentially harmful.
 Illumination may be too high, too low, or cause glare.
 Lighting required for general lighting in general construction areas, warehouses and workplace hallways and corridors is five foot-candles (54 lux).
 Physical plants, shops, machining areas, equipment and work rooms is 10 foot candles (108 lux), and office areas require at least 30 foot-candles (323 lux) of illumination.

 Outside lighting is an important factor to consider.
 Light for outside work should aid production and, at the same time, be high enough to be safe.

 Adequate general and local lighting must be provided for rooms, building, and work areas during the time of use.
-Below is a list of factors influencing the adequacy and effectiveness of illumination.
+Below is a list of factors that influence the adequacy of illumination.

 It's interesting to note that lighting has been used to treat depression associated with light deprivation, and may also affect biological clocks and sleep patterns in humans.
 Although controversial, light has been used to maintain alertness and to increase productivity in shift workers.